 Marsh hellebore

-The 20 - 50 cm tall marsh hellebore (Epipactis palustris) loves above all calcareous, nitrogen-salt-poor soils.
-It is at home in fens and meadows, moorlands, floodplain forests and dune valleys.
+The 20 - 50 cm high Marsh hellebore (Epipactis palustris) particularly likes lime-rich, low-nitrogen soils.
+It is at home in fens and meadow bogs, meadows, alluvial forests and dune valleys.
 Its leaves have a lanceolate shape.
-The flowers of this orchid hang loosely in a cluster.
-The outer petals are protruding and greenish to brownish in color, while the inner petals are white in color.
-Due to the wavy edge, the reddish veined lip becomes an optimal landing place for bees, wasps and flies.
-They easily reach the nectar with their short proboscises, which is secreted on the rear limb of the lip.
+The flowers of this orchid hang down loosely in a cluster.
+The outer petals are protruding and greenish to brownish in colour, while the inner petals are white.
+The wavy edge makes the reddish veined lip an ideal landing place for bees, wasps and flies.
+With their short proboscises, they can easily reach the nectar, which is deposited on the back of the labellum.

-In the Tyrolean Lech Nature Park, the marsh hellebore can be found, among other places, at the Rieden Lake.
-The Riedener See is a small forest lake, which is surrounded by several bog sites.
-Therefore, this area represents an exceptional habitat, where not only the marsh hellebore can be found.
-This area is also home to endangered species, such as the Bilek's azure dragonfly.
+In the Tiroler Lech Nature Park, the marsh helleborine can be found at Lake Rieden, among other places.
+Lake Rieden is a small forest lake surrounded by several boggy areas.
+This area therefore represents an exceptional habitat in which not only the marsh helleborine can be found.
+This area is also home to endangered species, such as the Bileks azure damselfly.
 This strictly protected dragonfly is one of the rarest small dragonflies in Central Europe.

-Likewise, the marsh hellebore is one of the fully protected plant species according to the Tyrolean Nature Conservation Ordinance 2006.
+The marsh helleborine is also a fully protected plant species according to the Tyrolean Nature Conservation Ordinance 2006.